Ali-0h/2dFightingGame/README.md

 8.If no one died at the last round, the player with tthe most health Wins 9.If no one reached 3 wins the player that has the most roundwins Wins.
 10.Each round has 1.5 munites to play with.
+11.The game can run either in Fullscreen or it will adjust itself in the resolution of the user of the user.

 / / Game Controls:
 1. Player 1